-- whether or not they like you - whether or not they think you like them - whether or not they think you care (enough) about them and/or are (sufficiently) interested in them - whether or not they trust you and believe that you have their best interests at heart - how important /special/valued you make them feel.
+- whether or not they like you - whether or not they think you like them - whether or not they think you care (enough) about them and / or are (sufficiently) interested in them - whether or not they trust you and believe that you have their best interests at heart - how important / special / valued you make them feel.

-It has long been recognised that there are particular risks associated with treating patients who we know little or nothing about.
+It has long been recognised that there are particular risks associated with treating patients about whom we know little or nothing.
 It is also well documented that one of our best sources of protection when things go wrong is the ability to draw upon any historic, positive relationship we have built up with a patient.
-When we start work in a new practice there is no such credit balance on the scoreboard.
+When you start work in a new practice there is no such credit balance on the scoreboard.

-There are many reasons why we should be trying to find out as much as possible about our patients before embarking upon any treatment and wherever possible, deferring major or irreversible treatment until we have had time to build up a relationship and mutual understanding with the patient.
-While this may not always be possible, we should at least always try to make the most productive use of the time at our disposal.
+There are many reasons why you should attempt to find out as much as you can about your patients before embarking upon any treatment and wherever possible, deferring major or irreversible treatment until we have had time to build up a relationship and mutual understanding with your patient.
+While this may not always be achievable, you should at least always try to make the most productive use of the time at your disposal.

 Our lives consist of an endless succession of encounters with people who enter and leave our daily existence on some level or another.
 Some of these encounters are brief and relatively meaningless while others are enduring and profound.
-We may remember with fondness and in great detail someone who we haven't seen for decades, but forget someone with whom we interacted only yesterday.
+You may quite possibly remember with fondness and in great detail someone you haven't seen for decades, but forget someone with whom you spoke only yesterday.

 We all know from our personal lives outside dentistry that it takes time to develop a relationship with someone, to understand what makes them tick, their idiosyncrasies and values, qualities and vulnerabilities.
 Yet we jump into the back of a taxi, knowing little or nothing about the person behind the wheel, and quite literally place our life in their hands.
 Much of healthcare is founded upon that same kind of blind trust and confidence, mitigated only by the knowledge that someone, somewhere has vouched for the fact that the healthcare professional is trained and competent in the relevant branch of healthcare.
-To that extent at least, the patient is in a better position than we are ; just as the taxi driver has no idea who is jumping into the back of the cab, we start out knowing much less about the patient than the patient knows about us.
+To that extent at least, the patient is in a better position than the clinician.
+Just as the taxi driver has no idea who is jumping into the back of the cab, so we all start out knowing much less about the patient than the patient knows about us.

-It is worth bearing in mind that we owe the patient precisely the same duty of care, whether we are seeing them for the first time or the hundredth time.
-At one extreme the danger lies in how little we know about the patient, while at the other extreme the danger is that we may think we know and understand the patient a lot better than is actually the case.
+It is worth bearing in mind that you owe the patient precisely the same duty of care, whether you are seeing them for the first time or the hundredth time.
+At one extreme the danger lies in how little you know about your patient, while at the other extreme the danger is that you may think you know and understand your patient a lot better than is actually the case.

-The legal onus will always be upon the clinician to exercise a reasonable degree of skill and care, and if it can be shown that the clinician failed to do so in some material respect, and as a result the patient suffered avoidable harm, then the necessary ingredients are present for a successful negligence claim against the clinician in question.
+The legal onus will always be upon the clinician to exercise a reasonable degree of skill and care, and if it can be shown that the clinician failed to do so in some material respect, and as a result the patient suffered avoidable harm, then the necessary ingredients are present for a successful negligence claim.

-It is interesting to note that many such claims are known to arise out of the first course of treatment provided to a patient by a particular clinician, and we will shortly be considering why this might be so.
+It is interesting to note that many such claims are known to arise out of the first course of treatment provided to a patient by a clinician that they have only just met, and we will shortly be considering why this might be so.